Old Jeep truck pulling a heavy log through a muddy forest trail at sunrise, golden light breaking through the trees

 But I did it.

-Because not doing it felt more dangerous.
+Not doing it felt more dangerous.

 That Jeep helped build our house.